UPenn-CIT599/final-project-team75_parkingbuddy/README.md

 1. Read user input and perform some action: Give users the option to either (1) upload photos, or (2) pull a report on parking violations.
 To upload photos, user enters folder name where vehicle pictures are stored.
 Parse the images from folder into image file names, and read the image EXIF data for datetime.

-2. Data processing: Call OCR license plate reader OpenALPR API to automatically detect the vehicle in an image.
+2. Data processing: Call OCR license plate reader [OpenALPR REST API](http://www.openalpr.com/index.html) to automatically detect the vehicle in an image.
 Based on API results, log license plate, and date and time of patrol into a CSV file.

 3. Data analysis: Produce analysis of vehicles parked in the parking lot if user chooses to pull analysis report.
 Implement parking rules logic, and flag vehicle violations.